milchmolch/BIO634_NGS2_2015/VARIANT_CALLING/Exercises_Variant_Calling.md

 bgzip Ecoli_DH10B-mdup.vcf # makes Ecoli_DH10B-mdup.vcf.gz
 tabix -p vcf Ecoli_DH10B-mdup.vcf.gz
 ```
+As we have to do this for each and every vcf, we can write a script to do the job.
 Save the script below as indexVCF.sh.
 It sorts, compresses and indexes a vcf file: `./indexVCF.sh VcfFile`
 ```
 # processes a vcf file for downstream analysis: sorting by chromosome and position, compressing, and indexing a vcf file
 # from http://wiki.bits.vib.be/index.php/NGS_variant_analysis_custom_functions_and_code